Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 -

-This way your merino wool clothing will stay beautiful for longer and you will have to wash it less often.
+This way, your merino wool clothing will stay beautiful for longer and you will need to wash it less often.

 Pilling and fluff: very normal with merino wool

-You may have noticed it before: little balls or fuzz on merino wool clothing.
-Don’t worry — this is completely normal.
-Merino wool is a fine natural fiber that, especially in the beginning, can pill due to friction during wearing or washing.
-This does not affect the quality or softness of the fabric.
+You may have noticed it before: little balls or lint on merino wool clothing.
+Don't worry—this is completely normal.
+Merino wool is made up of fine natural fibers that, especially initially, can pill due to friction during wear or washing.
+This doesn't affect the quality or softness of the fabric.

-Fortunately, this is easy to solve.
-To do this, use a wool comb , a handy tool that gently combs the balls and fluff from the fabric.
-This not only helps your clothes look like new again, but also prevents the fluff from spreading further.
+Fortunately, this is easily solved.
+Use a wool comb , a handy tool that gently combs out the lint and fluff from the fabric.
+This not only helps your clothes look like new again but also prevents the lint from spreading further.

-→ View our wool comb here → specially selected for the safe and effective maintenance of merino wool.
+→ View our wool comb here → specially selected for the safe and effective care of merino wool.

 Regular use of a wool comb will keep your merino wool baby clothes beautiful and soft — just the way they should be.